robdavid/genutil-go/README.md

 ### Constructing iterators

-Aside from just implementing the `Iterator` interface, there are a number of way available for constructing iterators.
+Aside from just implementing the `Iterator` interface, there are a number of ways available for constructing iterators.

 #### Slices